alexmyczko/ruptime/README.md

 - rdisk (remote disk) - overview of local disks and their speeds

 ## Never heard of ruptime, what does it look like?

+The output shows how long the system has been up, the number of  users currently on the system, and the load averages.
+The load average numbers give the number of jobs in the run queue averaged over 1, 5 and 15 minutes.

 ```
 $ ruptime # FQDN   State Uptime    Users    Load Averages 1' 5' 15'
 fish.ocean.net      up    4+21:27  0 users  load 0.22 0.25 0.25